gboehl/econpizza/docs/the_yaml.rst

 .. code-block::

     distributions:
-      dist: # a distribution named 'dist'
+      dist: # the name of the first distribution
         # ordering matters.
-The ordering here is corresponds to the ordering of the axis of the distribution
+The ordering here is corresponds to the shape of the axis of the distribution
-        skills: # dim0
+        skills: # first dimension
           type: exogenous
           grid_variables: [skills_grid, skills_stationary, skills_transition] # returns skills_grid, skills_stationary, skills_transition
           rho: 0.966
           sigma: 0.5
           n: 4
-        a: # dim1
+        a: # second dimension
           type: endogenous
           grid_variables: a_grid # a variable named a_grid will be made available during decisions calls and distributions calls
           min: 0.0
-          max: 100
+          max: 50
           n: 40

 The distributions block.
 Defines a distribution (here ``dist``) and all its dimensions.
 The information provided here will later be used to construct the distribution-forward-functions.
 If this is not supplied, Pizza assumes that you are providing a representative agent model.